DrCBeatz/aynm-rental-buyout-calculator/README.md

 ## Deployment

-This project cn be deployed on AWS with S3, CloudFront, and Route 53 using **Terraform** for automated setup.
+This project can be deployed on AWS with S3, CloudFront, and Route 53 using **Terraform** for automated setup.

 ### Steps:
 1. Configure AWS credentials in your environment
-2. Run Terrform to provision the S3 bucket and CloudFront distribution:
+2. Run Terraform to provision the S3 bucket and CloudFront distribution:
     ```bash
     terraform init
     terraform apply